 “With the exception of an unusual and apparently contrived appearance by Emilie Parker’s alleged father, victims’ family members have been almost wholly absent from public scrutiny.
 What can be gleaned from this and similar coverage raises many more questions and glaring inconsistencies than answers.” pgs.
 19-20

-Noah Pozner’s parents, Lenny and Veronique, have also done battle with conspiracy theorists, including James Fetzer and James Tracy
+- Noah Pozner’s parents, Lenny and Veronique, have publicly and legally confronted conspiracy theorists including James Fetzer and James Tracy himself.

-The parents of Dylan Hockley, Ana Marquez-Greene, Benjamin Wheeler, Daniel Barden, and Jesse Lewis all gathered to speak to 60 Minutes
+- The parents of Dylan Hockley, Ana Márquez-Greene, Benjamin Wheeler, Daniel Barden, and Jesse Lewis appeared together on 60 Minutes.

 “The multiple gaffes, discrepancies, and hedges in response to reporters’ astute questions suggest that he [Medical examiner H. Wayne Carver] is either under coercion or an imposter.” pg.
 20

-Compare Dr. Carver’s appearance in the very first episode of Forensic Files, which aired in 1996…
+For comparison, here is Dr. Carver’s appearance in the very first episode of Forensic Files, which aired in 1996:

-…to his appearance at the Sandy Hook press conference mentioned above.
+And here is his appearance at the Sandy Hook press conference referenced above:

-This is unmistakably the same man, just sixteen years apart.
+This is unmistakably the same individual—simply sixteen years older.

-And for anyone wondering, Dr. Carver, who passed away in 2019, held an M.D. from Brown University (1977) and was certified by the American Board of Pathology, specializing in anatomic pathology with a subspecialty in forensic pathology.
-Hardly the qualifications of an impostor.
+For anyone still tempted to entertain the “imposter” fantasy: Dr. H. Wayne Carver, who passed away in 2019, held an M.D. from Brown University (1977) and was board-certified by the American Board of Pathology, with specialization in anatomic pathology and a subspecialty in forensic pathology.
+These are verifiable credentials, earned over decades, and they are not remotely consistent with the notion that he was a stand-in or some coerced actor playing dress-up at a press conference.

 “Dressed in black, Lanza proceeds completely unnoticed through an oddly vacant parking lot with a military style rifle and shoots his way through double glass doors and a brand new yet apparently poorly engineered security system.” pg.
 23

-Here’s an aerial photo of the school’s parking lot taken shortly after the shooting:
+Here is an aerial photograph of Sandy Hook Elementary’s parking lot taken not long after the shooting:

-Ignoring the dozen or so vehicles belonging to first responders, does this parking lot look “oddly vacant” to anyone?
-This is a relatively small elementary school; how many vehicles should be expected, James?
-The number of cars here certainly seems comparable to the number seen in this satellite photo taken in August of 2010:
+Setting aside the dozen or so vehicles belonging to first responders, does this lot look “oddly vacant” to anyone?
+Sandy Hook was a relatively small elementary school.
+How many cars is Tracy imagining should be there?

 “Breaching the school’s security system in such a way would have likely triggered some automatic alert of school personnel.
 Further, why would the school’s administrators run toward an armed man who has just noisily blasted his way into the building?” pg.
 24